 A Study Permit is the paper document given to you at the airport that allows you to study in Canada, your Entry Visa is a sticker in your passport that allows you to enter Canada.
 Your Study Permit must be valid in order for you to study at the University of Windsor.

-Once you have received the new Study Permit, you must bring it to the ISC to update your files.
-Failure to comply will affect your ability to register for the next semester
+Once you have received the new Study Permit, you must bring it to the ISC to update your file.
+Failure to comply will affect your ability to register for the upcoming semester.

 Please follow the link below to apply for the Study Permit electronically:

 You must scan the following documents to complete your application:

 Note: The first enrolment letter is provided by the Registrar's Office free of charge.
 Any additional letters will be subject to a $10 charge.
 Transcipts are printed for a fee of $12.

 You must prove you have enough money (in Canadian funds) to support yourself while you study in Canada.
 This can include: